Amsterdam to København by train

 Amsterdam > Osnabrück > Hamburg > Fredericia > Københaven

-Travelling from elsewhere in The Netherlands
+Travelling from elsewhere in the Netherlands

 When I went to Sweden for a cycling trip, I travelled from Den Haag.
 This means I couldn’t take the IC Berlin to Osnabrück and changed in Enschede and Münster instead.
-Other routes you can take to cross the border between The Netherlands and Germany by train are via Maastricht-Aachen, Venlo-Düsseldorf and Arnhem-Duisburg.
-To get to Denmark, you’ll always go via Hamburg.
+Other routes you can take to cross the border between the Netherlands and Germany by train are via Maastricht-Aachen, Venlo-Düsseldorf and Arnhem-Duisburg.
+To get to Denmark, you’ll always have to go via Hamburg.
 In any case, Denmark is too close to the Netherlands to justify flying there, and I really enjoyed travelling to København by train.
 So grab a book, some snacks, and hop on that train!

 Leave a Reply